To provide permanent, affordable, safe housing and supportive services for survivors of domestic violence and their

 Town Clock CDC helps to address this need.

-Dina's Dwellings provides ten apartment units of affordable, permanent housing to ensure that women and children can safely leave abusive situations for good, and we are expanding into an additional space at 15 Bayard Street, with the goal of growing even further while building a national model for other municipalities, housing corporations, and places of worship to duplicate.
+Dina's Dwellings provides ten apartment units of affordable, permanent housing to ensure that women and children can safely leave abusive situations for good, and we have expanded into an additional space, the Barbara Littman House, with the goal of growing even further while building a national model for other municipalities, housing corporations, and places of worship to duplicate.

 of homeless women cite domestic violence as case of their homelessness have experienced domestic violence in their lifetime